Capitol Hill Library: History

 Although the library opened part-time for a month in early 1972, it did not open officially until December 5, 1972, aided by federal revenue sharing funds.
 Budget crises affected the library through the 1970s and early 1980s, and Capitol Hill sometimes operated on reduced hours and book budgets through 1984.
 In that year, voters approved a three-year serial levy (tax) to help fund the library system.
 Subsequent temporary levies supported the system through November 2012, when voters approved a permanent levy.

 In 1996, Multnomah County voters passed a bond measure to renovate some branches and to upgrade technology across the system.
 Closed for renovation in mid-1998, Capitol Hill reopened on February 16, 1999.
 The architect on the original building was Allen, McMath and Hawkins, and the renovation architect was Thomas Hacker and Associates.
 Capitol Hill has a floor area of 6060 ft2 with a capacity of 20,000 volumes.

+A community garden was added in 2017, and interior removations took place in 2023–2024.